 There is increasing uncertainty around the costs and deliverability of HS2, contributed in part by the lack of reliable recent estimates for the scheme.
 There have been no formal estimates of the cost of the full Ynetwork of HS2 published by the DfT or HS2 since 2013.
 HS2 Ltd Chief Executive Mark Thurston acknowledged that the final cost could not be established until all the contractors had been appointed.
-145
+156

-This has resulted in recent speculation as to whether the Government will reduce the scope of HS2146 or whether it will be cancelled altogether.
+This has resulted in recent speculation as to whether the Government will reduce the scope of HS2157 or whether it will be cancelled altogether.
 The former chair of HS2, Sir Terry Morgan, has said "something will have to give" on the triangle of time, cost and scope of the proposed high-speed rail network.
-147 Further debate has been catalysed following the publication of the House of Lords Economic Affairs Committee report, which concluded "that the costs do not appear to be under control" and the scheme "needs a rethink".
-148
+158 Further debate has been catalysed following the publication of the House of Lords Economic Affairs Committee report, which concluded "that the costs do not appear to be under control" and the scheme "needs a rethink".
+159

 Added to the uncertainty of the proposal is the disagreement within The Conservative Party.
 This was reflected in the divided positions of candidates in the 2019 leadership elections.
 Former candidate Esther McVey described the scheme as a "white elephant" and believed that the money should be spent on other regional infrastructure.
-149 Others are more in favour of it, including Jeremy Hunt and Sajid Javid.
-150
+160 Most of the candidates, including Jeremy Hunt and Sajid Javid, were in favour of it; 161 although lead candidate Boris Johnson suggested at the time he would likely review the scheme amid his "anxieties about the business case for HS2."162

 More generally, there is still considerable support for the scheme, particularly from leaders in the North of England, who said that failure to build HS2 would be a "disaster" for the economy in the Midlands and north of England.
-151 Labour also remains behind the proposal, with shadow transport secretary Andy McDonald repledging his support for the scheme in March 2019.
-152
+163 Labour also remains behind the proposal, with shadow transport secretary Andy McDonald repledging his support for the scheme in March 2019.
+164

 The Government officially remains committed to its development.
-The Transport Secretary Chris Grayling has insisted not completing HS2 would be a betrayal of the Midlands and the North and failure to deliver beyond Birmingham would be a "dereliction of our duties".
-153 Rail Minister Andrew Jones also said the Government's commitment to HS2 was "undiminished".
-154
+The Transport Secretary Chris Grayling has insisted not completing HS2 would be a betrayal of the Midlands and the North and failure to deliver

-^{145 &#}x27;True cost of HS2 not known, boss of controversial rail scheme admits', The Telegraph, 16 February 2019
+^{156 &#}x27;True cost of HS2 not known, boss of controversial rail scheme admits', The Telegraph, 16 February 2019

-^{146 &#}x27;HS2 may run fewer, slower trains to stay on budget and schedule', The Guardian, 13 January 2019
+^{157 &#}x27;HS2 may run fewer, slower trains to stay on budget and schedule', The Guardian, 13 January 2019

-^{147 &#}x27;Nobody knows what final HS2 cost will be, Sir Terry Morgan says', Rail Technology Magazine, 23 January 2019
+^{158 &}lt;u>'Nobody knows what final HS2 cost will be, Sir Terry Morgan says', Rail Technology Magazine, 23 January 2019

-148 House of Lords Economic Affairs Committee press notice, HS2 needs a major rethink, says Lords report, 16 May 2019
+159 House of Lords Economic Affairs Committee press notice, HS2 needs a major rethink, says Lords report, 16 May 2019

-^{149 &#}x27;Esther McVey: HS2 should be scrapped and the money spent on other regional infrastructure', Politics Home, 10 June 2019
+^{160 &#}x27;Esther McVey: HS2 should be scrapped and the money spent on other regional infrastructure', Politics Home, 10 June 2019

-^{150 &#}x27;Two Conservative leadership candidates pledge they will build the HS2 high speed rail line', BirminghamLive, 11 June 2019
+^{161 &#}x27;Two Conservative leadership candidates pledge they will build the HS2 high speed rail line', BirminghamLive, 11 June 2019